 Any money sent to an inmate should be in the form of a money order, made out to the inmate.
 The jail will not accept personal checks.
 Please do not mail cash.

-Automated Information Line – Call (701) 271-2900, and use the automated information line to find information about a specific inmate.
+- Automated Information Line – Call (701) 271-2900 and use the automated information line to find information about a specific inmate.
 You will be given the option to deposit funds for the inmate you have indicated.
 These deposits are made available through our phone provider, Securus.
 Funds are processed by Securus and deposited overnight, and then credited to an inmates account the following business day.
+You may also go to the Securus Technologies JPay website to deposit money for an inmate.

 Please contact the specific vendor regarding fees associated with credit card deposits.